 Ah the wedding dress, the single garment tasked to make us look perfect and bestow on us all the confidence in the world!

 Indeed, modern wedding dresses are made in most flattering styles.
 They emphasize the length and hourglass shape, they project luxury and innocence, they show just enough skin – so that any groom will long for a minute alone with his bride… to take a closer look.
-A well-chosen wedding dress will make any girl feel like the most beautiful woman in the world.
+A well-chosen wedding dress will show off your precious curves and forms of femininity.

 Why you may – but shouldn’t – be reluctant to try shapewear.